dzy-cxy/Deep-Learning-Mini-Project-S24/README.md

 If you want to specify GPU to use, you should set environment variable `CUDA_VISIBLE_DEVICES=0`, for example.

 ## References
+- Krizhevsky, A., Hinton, G., & others.
+(2009).
+Learning multiple layers of features from tiny images.
+Toronto, ON, Canada.
-- Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, "Deep residual learning for image recognition," In Proceedings of the IEEE conference on computer vision and pattern recognition, 2016.
+- He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770–778).
-- @article{devries2017cutout,
-  title={Improved Regularization of Convolutional Neural Networks with Cutout},
-  author={DeVries, Terrance and Taylor, Graham W},
-  journal={arXiv preprint arXiv:1708.04552},
-  year={2017}
-}
+- DeVries, T., & Taylor, G. W. (2017).
+Improved regularization of convolutional neural networks with cutout. arXiv preprint arXiv:1708.04552.
+- Loshchilov, I., & Hutter, F. (2016).
+Sgdr: Stochastic gradient descent with warm restarts. arXiv preprint arXiv:1608.03983.